iErgoFit

 Tendinopathy

 Like tendonitis, tendinopathy is a relatively common overuse injury.
-But, tendinopathy refers to the chronic breakdown of collagen in the tendon.
-Tendinopathy has many of the same symptoms of tendonitis, but inflammation is less common in tendinopathy.
+Tendinopathy refers to the chronic breakdown of collagen in the tendon.
+It has many of the same symptoms of tendonitis, but inflammation is less common in tendinopathy.